 Website: Captain Grant’s 1754

-Built in 1754 by Captain William Grant for him and his wife, Mercy Adelaide Avery and their children, the family resided here for 3 generations.
-During the Revolutionary War the inn was used by Continental Army soldiers, and escaped slaves were hidden here during the Civil War.
+Built in 1754 by Captain William Grant for him and his wife, Mercy Adelaide Avery, and their children, the family resided here until Mercy’s death in 1861.
+During the Revolutionary War, the inn was used by Continental Army soldiers, and escaped slaves were hidden here during the Civil War.

-The vast amount of paranormal activity started to occur here during renovations back in 1994 when it reopened as an inn.
+The vast amount of paranormal activity started to occur here during renovations back in 1994 and continued when it reopened in 1995.
 Often guests would hear banging on their doors, the feeling of having their faces touched, apparitions of children, and the sighting of strange shapes in pictures and with their own eyes.

 Most Haunted Rooms:

-Built in 1836, and originally known as The Union Hotel during the Civil War era, The Brick Hotel certainly has a long and colorful history and has played host to quite a lot of unsavory characters during the early years.
+Built in 1836 and originally known as The Union Hotel during the Civil War era, The Brick Hotel certainly has a long and colorful history and has played host to many unsavory characters during the early years.

-During a seance at the inn, guests asked questions of the spirits and immediately felt cold spots, heard unexplainable sounds, and even saw a shadow in the hallway.
-On one occasion, during a group photo in the hotels’ main dining room, two cameras shut off simultaneously, and the chandelier started to shake and flicker!
-Then immediately after that, all the lights in the main dining room started to flicker, which had never happened before says, the inn’s owner, Lynn Lester.
+During a seance at the inn, guests asked the spirits questions and immediately felt cold spots, heard unexplainable sounds, and even saw a shadow in the hallway.
+On one occasion, during a group photo in the hotel’s main dining room, two cameras shut off simultaneously, and the chandelier started to shake and flicker!
+Then immediately after that, all the lights in the main dining room started to flicker, which had never happened before, says the inn’s owner, Lynn Lester.

-Among many other reports, doors open by unseen hands, and paintings are moved on their own.
-Guests have also reported items going missing and appearing in different spots, and TV’s and showers turning themselves on and off in the middle of the night!
+Among many other reports, doors open by unseen hands, and paintings are moved independently.
+Guests have also reported items going missing and appearing in different spots, and TVs and showers turning themselves on and off in the middle of the night!